Wednesday, July 4, 2018

 Best of Kinnaur and Spiti Travels- part 9 - Chandertaal to Manali via Rohtang Pass - a Bike Ride

-Hi again,
+Hello again,

-11 kms from Chander-taal to Batal
+Chander-taal to Batal - 11 kms

-Break-fast at Batal
+Breakfast at Batal

 Dhaba of Chacha-Chachi at Batal